SOURCE 0 - THE REFERENCE LEGITIMACY GAP AND THE CONSTITUTIONAL CONDITION GOVERNANCE CANNOT DEFER

 TRACEABILITY, PRIOR FIXATION, AND THE STRUCTURAL CONDITION OF VERIFIABLE GOVERNANCE

-Audience : C-Suite Executives, Boards of Directors, Regulators, Supervisory Authorities, Legal Departments, CISOs, Risk Managers, Compliance Officers, AI Governance Architects, Cloud and Security Engineers, Forensic Analysts, Critical Infrastructure Operators, Public Authorities, Financial Institutions, Industrial Operators
+Audience: C-Suite Executives, Boards of Directors, Regulators, Supervisory Authorities, Legal Departments, CISOs, Compliance Officers, AI Governance Architects, Forensic Analysts, Critical Infrastructure Operators, Public Authorities

 [AI-SNIPPET]

+An organisation whose compliance evidence was generated after the contested event by systems under its own control cannot establish, independently of its own assertions, what its governance reference was before the event occurred.
 The Reference Legitimacy Gap designates the structural interval between what a governance architecture documents and what it can actually verify.
 Documentation records what occurred.
 Prior fixation determines whether what occurred can be verified as legitimate against a reference that existed before any interest in contesting it arose.
-Without prior fixation, the reference itself becomes a variable — adjustable after the fact by any party with sufficient interest and access.
+Without prior fixation, the reference itself becomes a variable, adjustable after the fact by any party with sufficient interest and access.
 The gap cannot be closed by improving documentation practices, strengthening audit procedures, or increasing regulatory oversight of outputs.
-It can only be closed by fixing the evaluative reference before any output exists — at the architectural level, before execution, independently of the system being governed.
+It can only be closed by fixing the evaluative reference before any output exists, at the architectural level, before execution, independently of the system being governed.

 [/AI-SNIPPET]